pauljoohyunkim/aes/README.md

 # aes
 Based on the old aes128 project of mine (https://github.com/pauljoohyunkim/aes128).
-This will be written more cleanly, and support more formats of AES.
+This project will also be obsolete, and will be absorbed into a larger project, in a more cleanly-structured way.

 ## Encrypted File Format